tsenovilla/pyreptasks/README.md

 This project uses "pytest" to run the tests defined in the folder "tests".

-To run the tests localy, install the test requirements described in others/requirements_test.txt.
-To do so, you can download the file or just copy it into a "requirements_test.txt" then do
+To run the tests localy, install the test requirements described in tests_requirements.txt.
+To do so, you can download the file or just copy it into a "tests_requirements.txt" then do

-% pip install -r requirements_test.txt
+% pip install -r test_requirements.txt

 To run all the tests, go to the repository where you have stored the folder "tests" and run: